GKuldeepak-Knoldus/SBT_Assignment/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Running the Module
-- Run the Calculator class by using "sbt run" command.
-It will run all the other class on which the Calculator class is depended.
+- Run the call_Calculator class by using "sbt run" command.
+It will run all the other class on which the call_Calculator class is depended.